-Simple 5 Step 2021 Holiday eCommerce Prep List
+Simple 5-Step 2024 Holiday eCommerce Prep List

 Getting a jump on your plan now and mapping everything out will help you to be able to be prepared for whatever may arise.
-And believe me, no matter how well you do plan, there will still be issues (and opportunities) that pop up and will require you to take the time to address them pronto.
+And believe me, no matter how well you plan, there will still be issues (and opportunities) that pop up and will require you to take the time to address them pronto.

 1. Create Your Holiday eCommerce Calendar